 This topic is for Remote Desktop Manager versions lower than 2022.1.
-If you are using 2022.1 and higher please follow this topic instead.
+If you are using 2022.1 and higher please follow Configure Remote Desktop Manager Active Directory Interactive (with MFA support) instead.

 Active Directory Interactive (with MFA Support) allows you to authenticate on your Microsoft Azure SQL data source using your Office365 account + MFA.

 For Azure AD authentication, download and install the Microsoft Active Directory Authentication Library for Microsoft SQL Server on every client computer.

 When creating SQL Active Directory users, you must be logged in with an Azure Active Directory user.
 Otherwise it will fail and you will be notified of the error.

 Use the servers defined Azure Active Directory Admin to create your first Remote Desktop Manager admin user.
 Once you have created it, you can use this new account to create other users.

 - Select Active Directory Interactive (with MFA Support) from the Login mode drop-down menu.

 - You can specify how you want Remote Desktop Manager to interact with Azure AD during the authentication.

 The user will be prompted for credentials even if there is a token that meets the requirements already in the cache.

 |Automatic (Shared in older versions)||Azure AD will prompt the user for credentials only when necessary.
 If a token that meets the requirements is already cached then the user will not be prompted.|